Deepak42074/Sky130-RTL-Design-And-Synthesis-Using-Verilog/README.md

 Synthesis : Synthesis is the process during which RTL design actually gets converted into a circuit.
 There are special programing languages called Hardware 		      Description Languages (HDLs) which are used to describe the hardware of a circuit and then the computer makes the circuit based on the program written.
 After synthesis we obtain something known as a “Gate Level Netlist”.
 This netlist is how our circuit will look.
 	      The tool used here to do synthesis is Yosys.
+In simple terms:
+* It does RTL to gate level translation
+* The design is converted into gates and connections are made between them.
+* This gives out a file called netlist.

 ### 2.7.1 Yosys Synthesis Flow setup
 The synthesis tool takes the RTL design and the liberty file(.lib) as inputs and synthesize the RTL design into netlist which is the gate level representation of the RTL design.